gchure/phd/docs/src/chapter_05/section_05_discussion.md

 performed manually which can be highly variable.
 We note that in our experiments, we frequently observe cells which do not separate and form chains of two or more cells.
-In plating assays, it is assumed that colonies arise from a single founding cell however a colony formed by a cluster of living and dead cells would be interpreted as a single surviving cell, effectively masking the death of the others in the colony forming unit.
+In plating assays, it is assumed that colonies arise from a single founding cell, however a colony formed by a cluster of living and dead cells would be interpreted as a single surviving cell, effectively masking the death of the others in the colony forming unit.
 This too could bias the measurement toward higher survival